unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 Worse, when we format a date there are so many “pieces” that come together, each with its own fallback rules.

 Things might (potentially) interfere with the vertical fallback.
 For example if one cannot find a medium date pattern for English Great Britain, but there is a long date pattern (`"d MMMM y"`).
-Should we do a vertical fallback to “generic English (`en`, which is actually US English), and get `"MMMM d, y"` (which changes the month-day order) or alter the long pattern, algorithmically replacing `"MMMM"` with `"MMM"` and getting `"d MMM y"`?
+Should we do a vertical fallback to generic English (`en`, which is actually US English), and get `"MMMM d, y"` (which changes the month-day order) or alter the long pattern, algorithmically replacing `"MMMM"` with `"MMM"` and getting `"d MMM y"`?

 And some rules can influence each other.
 What happens if we do vertical fallback for a date pattern, but horizontal fallback for the month names?
 Can we do this, or should we try to use the same fallback strategy for all “pieces” that come together in the final format?

-So I think that the best we can do is:
+So the best we can do is:

 1. Let the data provider decided on when, how, and between what “pieces” to do horizontal fallback
-1. Offer some “rough knobs” for the end user for flexibility.
-But I don’t really see how we can give full control.
-So they would be there to guide the general strategy (“favour vertical fallback over horizontal fallback”), not low level (“disable genitive-to-nominative fallback”)
+1. Offer some “rough knobs” (configuration controls for high-level functionality) for the end user for flexibility.
+But it may not be possible to give full control.
+These controls would be there to guide the general strategy (“favour vertical fallback over horizontal fallback”), not low level (“disable genitive-to-nominative fallback”)
 1. Offer some “rules of thumb” for the implementers on when to do fallback, what kind, and what kind of control to expose for the end user

 ### Rules of thumb

 #### A. Favor vertical fallback (with one caveat)

 CLDR does vertical fallback.
 So in general if something is missing we can assume that the “parent” locale has the proper data.
-Or it is a bug.
+Otherwise, it should be considered a bug.

 So we should favor vertical fallback by default, **but only as long as that fallback does not go to root**.

-What do I mean by that?
-That between the last step of vertical fallback, from a language to root, we should “insert” a horizontal fallback.
+Specifically, what does that mean?
+It means that between the last step of vertical fallback, from a language to root, we should “insert” a horizontal fallback.

 So a Spanish-Argentina locale would try `es-AR` → `es-419` → `es` → `es-*` → `root` (or whatever level or “smartness” we put in the vertical fallback) should become `es-AR` → `es-419` → `es` → `es-*` → (horizontal to `es-AR`, `es-419`, `es`, `es-*`) → `root`.